-As of March 31, 2019, approximately \$7.2 billion of total revenues and deferred installation revenues are expected to be recognized in future periods, the majority of which will be recognized over the next 24 months.
+As of March 31, 2020, approximately \$7.2 billion of total revenues including deferred installation revenues are expected to be recognized in future periods, the majority of which will be recognized over the next 24 months.
 While initial contract terms vary in length, substantially all contracts thereafter automatically renew in one-year increments.
 Included in the remaining performance obligations is either 1) remaining performance obligations under the initial contract terms or 2) remaining performance obligations related to contracts in the renewal period once the initial terms have lapsed.
-The remaining performance obligations do not include variable consideration related to unsatisfied performance obligations such as the usage of metered power or any contracts that could be terminated without any significant penalties such as the majority of interconnection revenues.
-The remaining performance obligations above include revenues to be recognized in the future related to arrangements where the Company is the lessor.
+The remaining performance obligations do not include variable consideration related to unsatisfied performance obligations such as the usage of metered power, service fees from xScaleTM data centers, which are calculated based on future events or actual costs incurred in the future, or any contracts that could be terminated without any significant penalties such as the majority of interconnection revenues.
+The remaining performance obligations above include revenues to be recognized in the future related to arrangements where the Company is considered the lessor.

-3. Earnings Per
+3. Earnings Per Share

-Share